by Tammy Taylor

 Luckily even for me there are many options for reusable environmentally-friendly gift wrapping.
 You don’t have to know how to sew, you can * buy reusable bags – the cost will still be less than buying wrapping paper year after year.

-But several months ago at an estate sale I picked up a handful of these little hand-sewn gift bags for a song.
+But several months ago at an estate sale I picked up a handful of little hand-sewn gift bags for a song.
 Some day I hope to be able to sew my own gift bags using the denim from RancherMan’s worn jeans (yes, I love EVERYTHING denim) but in the meantime these cute bags will fit the bill quite nicely.

 UPDATE: I’ve learned to sew the cutest little denim baskets to hold many of our gifts.